 - Exit Rate: The last page viewed by a user, the exit rate could be minimized by adding links to other content on each page

 - % new visit: The average number of unique visitors that come to your site

 So, this was all about the technical terms available in the Audience Overview section.
 Now let’s explore the top bar section of Google Analytics.

 D. Home Icon:

 It gives you the list of the websites linked to this specific Google Analytics account.

-It enables you to create custom reports that we have learned various technical terms in the above section.
-Now we can pick any of the terms we are interested in viewing on our dashboard and can create custom reports to analyse the data.
+It enables you to create custom reports we have learned various technical terms in the above section.
+Now we can pick any of the terms we are interested in viewing on our dashboard and can create custom reports to analyze the data.

 Creating Custom Report: Click Me

 Hit Save and see below the final result:

 - View Setting: It comprises information like Date and Time Zone, Searches Setting and also contains some confidential information like View ID